 - Inject AI (Artificial Intelligence): Artificial Intelligence has a vast, unreaped potential in operations.
 Offering opportunities to complement or, in some areas, substitute human decision-making.
 AI and Machine Learning can support execution and decision-making that would other ways involve an hour of mundane work, for example, in underwriting, both in lending and insurance business.

 - Improve Integration across various IT systems: Operations and back office often suffer from the fact that they must work with numerous IT systems (e.g. core systems, cross-functional systems) that are highly siloed and fragmented.
 This results in a lack of integration and a lot of redundant data entry.
 Selective integration of the IT landscape may drive efficiencies, save processing times and improve overall customer experience (e.g. through shorter processing times).

 - Design macros where appropriate: Sometimes even small solutions, such as macros to deal with certain tasks (e.g. copy and paste data, produce templated reports or import data), can be important and result in considerable operational efficiencies.

-- Use virtual collaboration technologies: Especially in case of distributed virtual Operations, collaboration techniques can improve team work and overall outcomes (e.g. via cloud task management tools, shared status reports, virtual process management tools and even virtual communication tools such as web and phone conferencing).
+- Use virtual collaboration technologies: Especially in the case of distributed virtual Operations, collaboration techniques can improve teamwork and overall outcomes (e.g. via cloud task management tools, shared status reports, virtual process management tools and even virtual communication tools such as web and phone conferencing).